-I moved from Lancashire to Dorset nearly seven years ago (my children adults, with families of their own), settling in Lyme Regis, the West Country being where my the roots of my extended family evolved (dad, a ‘Devon lad’ joined in the RAF as a teenager, met my mother, ‘a Dorset girl’, and my brother, sister and I spent our childhood and teenage years travelling with our parents wherever dad was posted).
+I moved from Lancashire to Dorset nearly seven years ago (my children adults, with families of their own), settling in Lyme Regis.
+The West Country is where the roots of my extended family evolved (dad, a ‘Devon lad’ joined in the RAF as a teenager, met my mother, ‘a Dorset girl’, and my brother, sister and I spent our childhood and teenage years travelling with our parents wherever dad was posted).
 Lyme Regis sits neatly between both counties.

 It’s a no-brainer.
-It’s impossible to be involved in complementary medicine (or, rather, integrated medicine) and not to realise the intrinsic connection we have with our environment and nature; that everything is, in fact, interconnected; that we are influenced by what we eat and consume in various ways; and that we, in turn, influence the environment around us through our actions and behaviours.
-We are part of, not separate from, nature; we are dependent – for example, even the slightest change in levels of oxygen in the atmosphere would end our existence; also, our bodies cannot function without the nutritional input gifted by nature.
-Experiencing respect and reverence is as important to our souls as feeling unconditional love; these conditions are, in fact, I believe, expressions of that love.
+It’s impossible to be involved in the field of integrated medicine and therapies and not realise the intrinsic connection we have with our environment and nature; that everything is, in fact, interconnected; that we are influenced by what we eat and consume in various ways; and that we, in turn, influence the environment around us through our actions and behaviours.
+We are part of, not separate from, nature; we are dependent – for example, even the slightest change in levels of oxygen in the atmosphere would end our existence; our bodies cannot function without the nutritional input gifted by nature.
+Experiencing respect and reverence is as important to our souls as feeling unconditional love – both states or conditions, in fact, expressions of that love.

-I selected my publisher, Inner Traditions, not just because of their prestigious professional reputation or that they publish books in my genre, but also because they uphold ‘green’ values (https://www.innertraditions.com/greenpolicies).
+I chose my publisher, Inner Traditions, not just because of their prestigious professional reputation or that they publish books in my genre, but also because they uphold ‘green’ values (for example, see https://www.innertraditions.com/greenpolicies).